chimu1109/RepData_PeerAssessment1/PA1_template.md

 ## )
 ```

-2. Processing the data(including all the procesing for further analyses)
+2.Processing the data(including all the procesing for further analyses)

 ```r
 a1 <- tapply(activity$steps, activity$date, sum, na.rm = TRUE)